What is uninsured motorist coverage?

 • Legal defense if you are sued for causing an accident in a car owned by someone else

 Non-owned car insurance won’t cover damages to the car you’re driving, any injuries you sustain, any injuries sustained by other passengers, business driving, or personal belongings.
+In fact, that car won’t be covered at all for physical damages unless the registered owner already has a full coverage car policy; non-owned car insurance shouldn’t be depended on to provide protection that doesn’t already exist with the vehicle’s main policy.

 Who needs non-owned car insurance?